MirinkaKotze/Recipes-Search/README.md

 DATA:
  TheMealDBAPI is used for all the recipe information.
- LOCAL STORAGE is used to save the list of favorites & allows the favorites to be available after the website was closed.
+ LOCAL STORAGE is used to save the list of favorites & allows the favorites to be available after the web page was closed.

 STYLING:
 Is done with SASS / SCSS files.

 RESPONSIVE:
-  The website is fully responisve and styling is done for every device.
+  The web page is fully responisve and styling is done for every device.

 URL:
   The url changes based on the search and page viewed.